Standing up for road safety.

 As a long-standing advocate for road safety, CAA Manitoba is continuing to monitor new developments and discussions around cannabis to fully understand its impact on Manitoba's roads.
 With the landscape evolving, we will continue to push for road safety education and awareness to be at the forefront.

 The most common misconceptions are that cannabis doesn’t affect your driving or that it can make you a better driver.
 But the reality is that using cannabis increases the risk of getting into a motor vehicle collision.

 Cannabis is second only to alcohol as the drug most frequently found among drivers involved in crashes, and drivers charged with impaired driving.
 It is also the substance most frequently mixed with alcohol in vehicle crashes.

-Given what we know about the effects of cannabis on driving ability, make sure you’re prepared with alternate ways to get home if you plan to, or if you have consumed, cannabis or alcohol.
+Given what we know about the effects of cannabis on driving ability, make sure you're prepared with alternate ways to get home if you plan to consume cannabis or alcohol.

 In Manitoba, it is illegal to operate a motor vehicle while under the influence of alcohol and drugs, including cannabis.